IkerGutierrez1/People_Occupancy/Readme.md

-# People Occupation data smoothing
+# People Occupation data smoothing and filling

 This repository contains a R project used for smoothing and filling of room occupation data.
 It includes the R scripts and the plots created to visualize the data.